0netervezer0/Omega-DPI-Bypass/README.md

 > ### [Download](https://github.com/0netervezer0/Omega-DPI-Bypass/releases/tag/2.2.1)
 ## Problems that may arise during installation
 #### False positive antivirus
-Since Lupi DPI Bypass is rarely downloaded, it may not be listed in many antivirus databases as safe.
+Since Omega DPI Bypass is rarely downloaded, it may not be listed in many antivirus databases as safe.

 The developer guarantees the safety of installation and use of the program.
 If you do not trust the file builded by the developer, you can build the program yourself.
 All source files are provided in the repository.
 ## Author of binaries